mimersql/MimerPy/doc/installationguide.rst

 ------------------------

 MimerPy requires the `Mimer SQL C API`_.
-This is a discrete C API that is included with Mimer.
-To access the SQL C API, Mimer has to be installed on your device.
-It can be downloaded and installed from the `Mimer developer site`_.
+This is a discrete C API that is included with Mimer SQL.
+To access the SQL C API, Mimer SQL has to be installed.
+It can be downloaded and installed from the `Mimer SQL developer site`_.

 .. note:: MimerPy is only compatible with Mimer SQL 11.0 or newer.